16-18 Financial Support

 You may be eligible for financial support to help while studying.
-This will depend on which course you study, how far away from your college centre you live and your household circumstances.
+This will depend on which course you study, how far away from your college centre you live, and your household circumstances.
+You must meet the eligibility criteria and have attendance at 90% and above

 To receive this support you need to be classed as one or more of the following:

-There is also the discretionary bursary for help with travel and materials.
+There is the discretionary bursary to help with travel and materials.
 This support is means-tested and you need to be a dependent of someone with low income or on benefits or financially supporting yourself.

 If you are aged 18 on 31 August, in full-time education and live in a London borough you can apply for a 16+ Zip Oyster photocard to get free travel on buses and trams.